 - All others are unexcused.
 Students missing more than 25 days of school, whether excused or unexcused must be retained.

 Walkers, Drop-offs, and Pick-Ups: Students are not permitted to be at the building before 8:25 am – this includes walkers and car riders.
-All walkers are to gather at the front door.
 Car riders must wait in their cars until the doors open.
 There is no adult assigned to watch the walkers or the car riders.
 Students are not to be playing on the steps or ramp at the front of the building.
 All regular car pick-ups must fill out a Parent Pick-Up form and get a window number.
 All drivers must follow the set traffic pattern around the front of the building.
 This pattern has been designed to maintain safety for our children.
 Please do not deviate from the regular flow.
 Children must be picked-up prior to 3:45 pm.
 If your child is going to deviate from his or her regular dismissal procedure you must submit a written note signed by a parent or guardian to your child’s teacher.
 Please include the name of the person picking up your child in the note and have that person prepared to show id to our office staff.
 While emergencies do happen, for the most part phone calls for a change in dismissal procedures for your child will not be accepted.
 Please help us continue to keep your children safe.

 Parking: Parking at Mote is very limited.
 There is no parking in the rear of the building at any time.

 Supplies: Students are expected to have their general supplies on the first few days of school.
 Students may receive two supply lists – one general list, which is included with this letter and a ‘classroom specific’ list on their first day.
 Students in 3rd, 4th, and 5th grade are encouraged to buy a calculator.